Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Agent must be installed on EC2 for host assessments
 * Network assessments do not require an agent

+!!! tip

+    An assessment template for Amazon Inspector consists of the following parameters:

+    * Name
+    * Target Name
+    * Rules Package
+    * Duration

+    Optional Parameters are:

+    * SNS Topics
+    * Tag
+    * Attributes added to findings
+    * Assessment Schedule

 #### Network Assessments

 * Assessments: Network configuration analysis to check forports reachable from outside the VPC